khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 the Prophet BPBUH “wiped his head with water remaining in his hand.”
 (Reported by Abū Dāwūd and others with _ḥasan isnād_)

-## The Way of Wiping
+## The way of wiping

 39. From ʿAbd Allāh ibn ʿAmr—about the way of performing _wuḍū_—he said: Then he BPBUH wiped his head and entered his two forefingers into his ears and wiped the backs of his ears with his thumbs (Reported by Abū Dāwūd #135, al-Nasāʾī #140, Ibn Mājah #422 and authenticated by Ibn Khuzaymah).

-## Wiping over the Imāmah only
+## Wiping over the imāmah only

-40. ʿAmr bin Umayyah !p[him] said: I saw the Emissary of Allāh BPBUH wipe over his turban and leather socks.
+40. ʿAmr bin Umayyah BP_HIM said: I saw the Emissary of Allāh BPBUH wipe over his turban and leather socks.
 (Reported by al-Bukhārī [_al-Fatḥ_, 1/266] and others)

-41. Bilāl !p[him] reports that the Prophet BPBUH wiped over the leather socks and the head cover (Reported by Muslim 1/159).
+41. Bilāl BP_HIM reports that the Prophet BPBUH wiped over the leather socks and the head cover (Reported by Muslim 1/159).

 ## Wiping over the turban and forelock

-42. Al-Mughīrah bin Shuʿbah !p[him] reports that the Prophet BPBUH made _wuḍū_ and wiped over his forelock and over the turban and leather socks (Reported by Muslim 1/159).
+42. Al-Mughīrah bin Shuʿbah BP_HIM reports that the Prophet BPBUH made _wuḍū_ and wiped over his forelock and over the turban and leather socks (Reported by Muslim 1/159).